-The SDG2000X can accept modulating signal from an internal , external or another channel modulation source.
-Press $\boxed{\text{Mod}} \rightarrow \boxed{\text{AM}} \rightarrow \boxed{\text{Source}}$ to select "Internal", "External" or another channel modulation source.
+The SDG1000X can accept modulating signal from an internal or external modulation source.
+Press

+Mod → AM → Source to select "Internal" or "External" modulation source.
 The default is "Internal".

 1. Internal Source

 When internal AM modulation source is selected, press Shape to select Sine, Square, Triangle, UpRamp, DnRamp, Noise or Arb as modulating waveform.